talpor/django-dashing/docs/widgets.rst

 __ ListWidgetDefinition_

-Here's an example of a graph widget where in `data` returns an array with the messengers who have more requests
+Here's an example of a graph widget where in the `scope` returns an array with the messengers who have more requests

 .. code-block:: python